The New York Times Building: Architecture

 The New York Times Building was designed by Renzo Piano and Fox & Fowle and was developed by the New York Times Company, Forest City Ratner, and ING Real Estate.
 It was Piano's first design in New York City.
 Gensler designed the interior under the supervision of Margo Grant Walsh.
 AMEC was the main contractor for the core and shell, while Turner Construction was the contractor for the Times space in the lower section of the building.
 Other companies involved with the project included structural engineer Thornton Tomasetti, wind consultant RWDI, sealant supplier Dow Corning Corporation, and steel supplier ArcelorMittal.
 The mechanical, electrical, and plumbing system was designed by Flack + Kurtz.
 Officially, the New York City Economic Development Corporation owns the site.

 The Times Building is 52 stories tall with one basement, covering a gross floor area of 1,545,708 ft2.
 It has two major condominiums of office space: a lower section operated by the New York Times Company and an upper section operated by Brookfield Properties, which took over Forest City Ratner's stake in 2019.
 The Times space on the 2nd to 27th stories covers 800000 ft2, about 58 percent of the office space, while the 29th to 52nd stories spans 600000 ft2, covering the remaining 42 percent.
 The lobby and the mechanical spaces on the 28th and 51st stories are shared by the building's major operators.
 The top floor is 721 ft high.
 The Times Building rises 748 ft from the street to its roof, while the exterior curtain wall rises to 840 ft and its mast rises to 1046 ft.
-As of 2018, including its mast, the New York Times Building is the eleventh-tallest building in the city, tied with the Chrysler Building.
+As of 2018, including its mast, the New York Times Building is the twelfth-tallest building in the city, tied with the Chrysler Building.

 The Times Building was designed as a green building.
 During the building's construction, the architects created a 4500 ft2 mockup of a portion of the building to test out its environmental features.
 A yearlong study by the Lawrence Berkeley National Lab and Center for the Built Environment found the Times Building had significant reductions in annual electricity use, utilized less than half the heating energy, and decreased the peak electric demand compared to similarly sized office buildings.
 The developers did not wish to achieve Leadership in Energy and Environmental Design (LEED) certification, since that would have required extra expenditures, such as keeping track of construction debris.